- Gender and Relationships

 Each my friends are like a good deep-tissue massage, they soothe in places you hurt and give you a retreat from the everyday stress of living.
 These times of just hanging out together are like a refreshing pool of water, you feel invigorated to face the next challenge.

-After a conversation or lunch you leave relaxed and connected to yourself, reality, and often to heaven.
-They serve as vital lifelines in when I am in turmoil emotionally or need help healing physically.
+After a conversation or lunch shared with women who you have a spiritual and emotional connection, you leave relaxed and attuned to yourself, reality, and often to heaven.
+These women serve as vital lifelines in when I am in turmoil emotionally or need help healing physically.
 They also become cheerleaders when I don't feel like I have anything left to give or I am stuck in my thinking.
+And hopefully I do the same for them in their season of need.

 Sometimes they serve as "Post-it" Notes; reminding you of what you have accomplished and your place in this world.
 They help you laugh when you least expect it, and give you small gifts and/or cards that communicate your value to them.
 You know what I mean, the timing is on target because you are in essence, sisters of the heart.